 Stir all the ingredients until a batter is formed.
 Let stand for 3 minutes to allow the cornmeal to thicken.

 Scoop up cornmeal mixture with a medium size serving spoon.
 Place entire hand over cornmeal mixture and gently press down to smooth the top and sides of cornmeal batter.

 The cornmeal mixture is ready for frying.

 Heat oil in skillet to 365°F. Gently add cornmeal mixture by tablespoonfuls into the skillet.

-When cornmeal is golden on one side, turn the cornmeal fritters to the other side with a spatula.
+When cornmeal is golden brown on one side (about 4 minutes of frying), turn the cornmeal fritters to the other side.
+Continue frying until golden brown.

 Click on the button below to Watch my YouTube Video on How to Prepare Cornmeal Fritters!